7even-deV/7even-deV/README.md

 ### Get in Touch:

 - If you have any questions or just want to chat about development, feel free to reach out.
-You can find me on LinkedIn or follow me on Twitter.
+You can find me on LinkedIn.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Sergio_Fuentes-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&labelColor=101010)](https://linkedin.com/SergioFuentesMoya)

 🔗 <https://github.com/7even-deV>

+#

 Thanks for visiting my profile!
 I hope you find something interesting here. 😊